Reinhold Eggers: World War II and Colditz

 In 1939 he was recalled to the army as a reserve lieutenant.
 Because of his language skills he was sent to Oflag IV-A Hohnstein as a translator.
 The POWs at Hohnstein were mostly French officers, including 28 generals and an additional seven Dutch and 27 Polish generals.
 Eggers felt his experiences at this camp were poor preparation for his time at Colditz.
 POWs and guards treated each other with respect and there were no real problems or friction.

-On 22 November 1940, Eggers received his orders to report to Oflag IV-C, Colditz.
+On 22 November 1940, Eggers received his orders to report to Oflag IV-C, Colditz Castle.
 He started as LO3 (Lager Offizier 3 or duty officer) and was faced with rebellious, anti-German POWs from Poland, France and the UK, who took every opportunity to harass their captors.
 Later these were joined by Belgian, Dutch and American officers.

 Eggers tended to treat his opponents as difficult schoolboys and always tried to retain his calm and dignity even when provoked to the utmost.
 On one occasion his cap was stolen by a POW (to be measured and copied for an escape).
 He calmly waited for a guard to get a new one before he left the building.
 British and Dutch officers agreed that Eggers always treated them correctly.
 Lieutenant Damiaen J. van Doorninck, a former Dutch POW, wrote in his foreword for Eggers's book that:This man was our opponent, but nevertheless he earned our respect by his correct attitude, self-control and total lack of rancour despite all the harassment we gave him.

+His success at stopping most attempts to escape Oflag IV-C made Eggers a subject expert.
+He wrote many articles for the prison system's internal magazine, created a museum displaying escape tools and photographs (guards or prisoners themselves sometimes recreating escape attempts), and investigated French general Henri Giraud's escape from Oflag IV-B Königstein.

 On 1 June 1941, Eggers was promoted to Hauptmann.
 In February 1944, he became the Security Officer for the camp, a post he retained until the camp was liberated by the U.S. Army in April 1945.